deanishe/www.deanishe.net/content/snippet/macos-shortcuts-to-alfred-snippets/index.md

     - macOS
 ---

-Python script to convert macOS/iOS system shortcuts to [Alfred][alfredapp] snippets.
+Python script to sync macOS/iOS system shortcuts to an [Alfred][alfredapp] snippet collection.

 <!--more-->

-The script converts macOS shortcuts as defined in System Preferences > Keyboard > Text to Alfred snippets.
+The script syncs your macOS shortcuts as defined in System Preferences > Keyboard > Text to an Alfred snippets collection.

+As the script syncs macOS snippets to Alfred, **it will remove all other snippets**, so don't put anything else in that collection.

 ## Why? ##